Peter Bell (German politician)

 Peter Bell (15 July 1889 – 22 September 1939) was a German teacher who became a Nazi Party politician and functionary.
 He served as the Bürgermeister of Viechtach, and sat as a deputy in the Reichstag from 1933 until his death.

 Early life

 Bell was born at Metz in Alsace-Lorraine and attended the Volksschule in Cologne, followed by the Realprogymnasium in Cologne-Nippes and the Realgymnasium in Düsseldorf and in Munich.
-From 1911 to 1914, he studied German, history and French at the Ludwig Maximilians University of Munich.
+From 1911 to 1914, he studied German, history and French at LMU Munich.
 In 1914, he volunteered for military service with the 1st Royal Bavarian Infantry Regiment and fought in the First World War until 1918.
 In 1920, Bell received his doctorate at the Technical University of Munich.
 He became a senior teacher in Zweibrücken in 1922, but was expelled from the Palatinate in February 1923 by the French occupation authorities.
 He became a senior teacher at the Realschule in Cham, in the Upper Palatinate from April 1923.